zc911/MatrixSlow/README_EN.md

 We have written as detailed as possible in the code comments, even if you do not buy the book, through the reading of the source code can understand this "small but complete" framework, and from which to learn and understand the principles behind machine learning.

 The famous physicist, Nobel Prize winner [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman) wrote on the blackboard in his office: "What I cannot create, I do not understand.
-"MatrixSlow and this book are a small exercise in the ideas of the great philosophers of science!
+"MatrixSlow and this book are a small exercise in the ideas of a great scientific philosopher.

 ### Characteristics

-- Based on computational graphs that can be used to build most machine learning models
+- Based on computational graphs, can be used to build most machine learning models.
-- Support for automatic differential derivation
+- Support for automatic derivation.
-- Support for stochastic gradient descent optimization algorithms and several important variants thereof
+- Supports stochastic gradient descent optimization algorithm and several of its important variants (e.g., RMSProp, ADAGrad, ADAM, etc.).
-- Support for common model evaluation algorithms
+- Support for common model evaluation algorithms.
-- Support for model saving and loading
+- Support for model saving and loading.
-- Supports PS and Ring AllReduce distributed training
+- Support PS and Ring AllReduce distributed training.
-- Support model serving
+- Support for model serving.

 ### Dependencies
 Core：